Benny Dayal

-Benny Dayal (born 13 May 1984) is an Indian playback singer based in the United Arab Emirates.
+Benny Dayal (born 13 May 1979) is an Indian playback singer based in the United Arab Emirates.
 He is a prominent singer in Hindi, Tamil, Telugu, Malayalam, Kannada, Bengali, Gujarati and Marathi and more languages films.

 He is a member of the band S5, launched by SS Music TV channel.
 He made his acting debut in the Malayalam movie By the People, a suspense thriller.
 All the songs were sung by S5 members and it was then that A.R.
 Rahman noticed him and took an audition.

 Personal life

 Dayal's parents hail from Kollam district in Kerala.
 He was born and raised in Abu Dhabi, UAE.
 After his schooling in the UAE he went on to complete his B.Com. and Masters in Journalism from Madras Christian College.

 Dayal worked as an Events Coordinator with RR Donnelley.
 He quit his job in BPO to accomplish his career in music.
 On 5 June 2016, the singer married his model girlfriend Catherine Thangam in a close-knit ceremony in Bengaluru.

+Dayal performs live with his touring band Funktuation, which features a brass section known as The Horn Flakes.
+Funktuation was formed in 2011 and has released the album Funk Katcheri.